PREGNANCY AND MATERNITY DISCRIMINATION

 CAN I BE MADE REDUNDANT WHILE I AM PREGNANT OR ON MATERNITY LEAVE?

 In a genuine redundancy situation, you can be made redundant while pregnant if your employer follows a fair process.
 However, your employer cannot make you redundant because you are pregnant.
-If your pregnancy was a factor in deciding to make you redundant, even if it was not the only reason, then your dismissal may be unfair.
+If your pregnancy (or maternity leave) was a factor in deciding to make you redundant, even if it was not the only reason, then your dismissal may be unfair.

 Your employer must also not use selection criteria that discriminate indirectly.
 If your pregnancy puts you at a disadvantage for some selection criteria, then adjustments must be made to put you on equal footing.
 For example, if performance targets are considered, they must account for the time you were on maternity leave.
 This can be more difficult to spot, as the selection criteria themselves may not seem unfair.

 You must be included in consultation even if you are on maternity leave.
-If there is suitable alternative vacancy then it must be offered to you first, without the need to apply.

 If you have been made redundant while pregnant or on maternity leave, or you feel your pregnancy or maternity was a factor in the redundancy, we can help you to understand whether you have a claim, and what your next steps should be.